derekjhanson/academic-kickstart/content/talk/Kaggle_2019_NCAA.md

 publication_short = "*NCAA Bracket Competition - Machine Learning*"

 # Abstract and optional shortened version.
 abstract = "Applied machine learning techniques (ensemble Random Forests and Multiple Regression) to historic NCAA competition data to develop specific predictions for the 2019 NCAA Men's Basketball Tournament.
-Scored based upon ---, my entry finished in the top 15% of nearly 900 competitors." abstract_short = ""
+Scored based upon ---, my entry finished in the top 15% of 951 competitors." abstract_short = ""

 # Is this a selected publication? (true/false)